Tornado outbreak of April 2–3, 1956: Saugatuck–Gibson–Graafschap–Holland, Michigan

-Hudsonville–Walker–Comstock Park–Trufaunt, Michigan
+Hudsonville–Walker/Standale–Comstock Park–Trufaunt, Michigan

+An aerial photograph of a neighborhood in SE Walker, Michigan after the tornado.
+F5 damage occurred here.

-Beginning a short distance east of Vriesland in Ottawa County, Michigan, this violent tornado formed shortly after the dissipation of the Saugatuck F4.
-Rapidly intensifying, it moved northeastward over the southwestern and northern suburbs of Grand Rapids, causing F5 damage to businesses and homes there.
+Beginning a short distance east of Vriesland in Ottawa County, Michigan, this violent tornado formed after the dissipation of the Saugatuck F4.
+Rapidly intensifying, it moved northeastward over the southwestern and northern suburbs of Grand Rapids, causing F5 damage to homes there.
 Within half an hour the tornado killed 13 people as it tracked from Hudsonville to Walker and thence to Comstock Park, the last of which would be hit by an F4 tornado on Palm Sunday in 1965.
 Homes in Hudsonville and the Standale neighborhood of Walker were cleanly swept away from their foundations, with only small pieces of debris recovered in some locations.
-At least one home was so obliterated that all the floor tiles had been completely scoured from the foundation.
+One home was so obliterated that all the floor tiles had been completely torn up in a sheet from the foundation.
 Vehicles nearby were tossed hundreds of yards and mangled beyond recognition.
-Extensive wind-rowing of debris was observed, and hundreds of trees were snapped and debarked as well.
-After devastating the Hudsonville–Walker area, the tornado continued northeastward, past Rockford, obliterating a home, destroying a mobile home park, and damaging several farmsteads before dissipating.
-18 people were killed and 333 others were injured by the storm.
+Extensive wind-rowing of debris was observed, and hundreds of trees were snapped or uprooted.
+After devastating the Hudsonville–Western Grand Rapids-Comstock Park area, the tornado continued northeastward, past Rockford, blowing away a home and damaging several farmsteads before dissipating near Trufant.
+17 people were killed and 285-340 others were injured by the storm.
 This, the fourth deadliest tornado in Michigan on record, was the last F5 (confirmed and/or possible) in the state and occurred three years after the Flint–Beecher tornado that killed 116.
 The tornado that struck the Grand Rapids area was the inspiration for the La Dispute song "Hudsonville, MI 1956".
-Meanwhile, Hudsonville would be hit directly by a brief-but-strong F2 tornado just one year later, although that tornado caused no casualties.
+Meanwhile, Hudsonville would be hit directly by a brief-but-weak F2 tornado that caved the roof of an onion storage warehouse. just one year later, although that tornado caused no casualties.